Vanguard vs. BlackRock: what’s the difference?

 Summary

-• Vanguard and BlackRock are the world’s largest investment firms.
+• Vanguard and BlackRock are two of the world’s largest investment firms.

 • Vanguard focuses more on passive options, and BlackRock offers a number of strategies.